 Serum glucose levels must be closely monitored because of the risk of hypoglycemia and hyperglycemia in preterm infants.
 The baby's gestational age and other medical conditions dictate the frequency of testing (see Hypoglycemia).

-Every state has a metabolic screening program.
+Every state has a metabolic screening program in the USA.
 All programs include testing of newborn blood spots for a minimum of phenylketonuria, hypothyroidism, and galactosemia.
 The timing of obtaining the sample varies and a few samples may be required at different intervals.
 Referring to state guidelines can be very helpful.

 In general, false-positive results are most common in preterm babies.
 Early detection and intervention minimizes the long-term neurologic risk.